a

 The meals ours we have most often eaten on one of the city's countless roof terraces, where food made in Tajine is the specialty, which we learn more about on cooking courses.
 The Atlas Mountains and the Berber city of Imlil has also been a highlight, literally.
 We first ride dromedaries in the desert, before we ride donkeys up into the mountains together with local guides. approx. 1200 m

-Teachers on the line
+Teachers on the course

 Ingvild Byre Guddingsmo